 - The use of appropriate analysis techniques to inform a tactical approach to the conversation

 - A range of effective questioning and listening skills with employees sensitivities in mind

 - The ability to deal with all forms of active and passive resistance

 - Knowledge of the basic 5 areas of behavioural analysis and how to apply this within the context of a conversation based interview

 Who Should Attend

-Suitable for any internal interview by compliance officers, auditors, inspectors, HR directors, corporate risk managers in the health and property and casualty insurance sector.
-Anyone else responsible for undertaken investigative interventions in formal and informal settings.
+Suitable for any internal interview by compliance officers, auditors, inspectors, HR directors, corporate risk managers in the health and property and casualty insurance sector, and anyone else responsible for undertaking investigative interventions in formal and informal settings.

 Whilst based on empirical academic research and best practice models, this model has been specifically scoped for the non-law enforcement investigator and could therefore be a conversion course for those moving into the commercial sector from law enforcement.